-- As the primary stakeholders in education, schools should include students as key partners in decision-making about climate action. - Schools should help students develop agency by including their voices on school boards, councils, and other strategic task forces.
+- As the primary stakeholders in education, schools should partners in decision-making about climate action. - Schools should help students develop agency by including councils, and other strategic task forces.

-Schools can prioritize voices from Black, Latino/a/e, Indigenous, Asian American and Pacific Islander, and other communities of color.
+Schools can actively welcome and include voices from Black, Latino/a/e, Indigenous, Asian American and Pacific Islander, and other communities of color.

-To advance equity and environmental justice, schools should partner with students, families, and existing environmental justice and community organizations to develop and implement climate solutions.
+To advance equity and environmental justice. schools should partner with students, families, and existing environmental justice and community organizations to develop and implement climate solutions.